proger/uk4b/README.md

 We suggest using UA-GEC for training.
 You can find the original dataset and its description [here](https://github.com/grammarly/ua-gec).

 We provide a preprocessed version of UA-GEC for your convenience.
-Two main dirs for two tracks are:
+The two main dirs for the two tracks are:
 - [data/gec-only](./data/gec-only)
 - [data/gec-fluency](./data/gec-fluency)